CoderCampKerala/team-docs/guides-for-beginners/github.md

     Like GitHub Desktop, may hide Git's deeper mechanics

 ***Our Recommendation:***

 Learn Git CLI (at least the minimal commands), to ensure you're not entirely dependent on a GUI.
-You should know what’s actually happening when you use GUI.
-And then you will be far more comfortable debugging Git issues in the future
+You should know what’s actually happening when you use a GUI.
+This understanding will make you far more comfortable debugging Git issues in the future.

 basic commands:\
     git init / git clone\